Spebelgenenst/AuraVision/README.md

 # ImAura Search
-An image searchengine using embeds to precisely find what you want.
+An image searchengine that uses embeds to precisely find what you want.